alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 Using GNNs as policy or value function approximators in RL unlocks many new capabilities, but there are still a number of challenges and open questions that need to be addressed.

 As discussed previously, defining the action space is a key challenge when using GNNs in RL.
-Most existing works use either a fixed action space, or model actions as some function of nodes or edges.
+Most existing works use either a fixed action space or model actions as some function of nodes or edges.
-Popular GNN architectures are primarily designed to produce node-level embeddings, with edge-based actions not so far explored in RL settings.
+Popular GNN architectures are primarily designed to produce node-level embeddings, and edge-based actions are mostly unexplored in RL settings.
 At this stage, modelling more complex action spaces, such as hybrids of fixed and graph-based actions, remains an open question.

 The limitations of GNN architectures themselves can also limit their effectiveness in RL settings.
-At present, many GNNs operate best under the assumption of homophily: that connected nodes are more likely to share similar features or labels.
+At present, many GNNs operate under the assumption of homophily: that connected nodes are more likely to share similar features or labels.
-GNNs have also been designed for heterogeneous graphs, e.g. <d-cite key="wang2019heterogeneous"></d-cite>, but these require a strict bipartite structure, limiting their applicability.
+GNNs have also been designed for heterogeneous graphs (e.g., <d-cite key="wang2019heterogeneous"></d-cite>), but these require a strict bipartite structure, limiting their applicability.
 At present, even if an environment can be modelled as a graph, complex structures or interactions (such as distinct node types, or higher-order relationships) may create an environment that is not well-suited to existing GNN architectures.
 Furthermore, many GNNs can be prone to over-smoothing, where node embeddings become indistinguishable after multiple message-passing layers <d-cite key="rusch2023survey"></d-cite>.
-This makes long-range dependencies difficult to capture, and can limit the effectiveness of GNNs in environments with large or complex graphs.
+This makes long-range dependencies difficult to capture, and can limit the effectiveness of GNNs in environments with large or dense graphs.

-Presently, there is a lack of standardised support for graph-based environments and GNN-based policies in popular RL libraries and frameworks.
+Presently, there is a lack of standardised support for graph-based environments and GNN-based function approximation in popular RL libraries and frameworks.
-While libraries such as PyTorch Geometric <d-cite key="fey2019fast"></d-cite> and Deep Graph Library <d-cite key="wang2019deep"></d-cite> provide implementations of various GNN architectures, integrating these with RL frameworks such as Stable Baselines3 <d-cite key="raffin2021stable"></d-cite> or RLlib <d-cite key="liang2018rllib"></d-cite> can be non-trivial.
+While libraries such as PyTorch Geometric <d-cite key="fey2019fast"></d-cite> and Deep Graph Library <d-cite key="wang2019deep"></d-cite> provide implementations of various GNN architectures, integrating these with RL frameworks such as Stable Baselines3 <d-cite key="raffin2021stable"></d-cite> or RLlib <d-cite key="liang2018rllib"></d-cite> can be non-trivial, as we have demonstrated.
 Improved support for graph-based RL in these libraries would facilitate further research and development in this area.
 In addition, standardised benchmarks and evaluation protocols for GNN-based RL methods would help to compare different approaches and identify best practices.

 ## Conclusion

-GNNs offer a powerful approach for modelling policies in RL settings, enabling capabilities such as permutation invariance, variable action spaces, and dynamic input sizes.
+GNNs offer a powerful approach for function approximation in RL settings, enabling capabilities such as permutation invariance, handling variable action spaces, and applicability with dynamic input sizes.
-By representing the environment as a graph, we can leverage the strengths of GNNs to tackle complex RL problems that are difficult to solve with traditional deep learning architectures.
+By representing the environment as a graph, we can leverage the strengths of GNNs to tackle practical RL problems that are difficult to solve with traditional deep learning architectures.
-While there are still challenges and open questions to be addressed, the integration of GNNs into RL holds great promise for advancing the field and unlocking new applications.
+While there are still challenges and open questions to be addressed, the integration of GNNs into RL holds great promise for advancing the field and unlocking new applications in combinatorial optimisation, multi-agent systems, and dynamic resource allocation.
-Looking forward, we hope to see more research exploring the application of GNNs in policy networks, as well as improved support for graph-based RL in popular libraries and frameworks.
+Looking forward, we hope this blogpost will encourage more research exploring the application of GNNs in RL, as well as improved support for graph-based RL in popular libraries and frameworks.